skshohagmiah/clusterkit/README.md

 - ✅ Which nodes (primary + replicas) should store the data
 - ✅ Whether current node is primary or replica
 - ✅ Leader election and consensus
+- ✅ Notifications when partitions change (for data migration)

 **You Implement:**
-- 🔧 Data storage (PostgreSQL, Redis, MongoDB, etc.)
+- 🔧 Data storage (PostgreSQL, Redis, RocksDB, etc.)
 - 🔧 Data replication (HTTP, gRPC, etc.)
+- 🔧 Data migration logic
 - 🔧 Business logic

 ## Installation